-Michael Dreeben is one of the nation’s most experienced and skilled Supreme Court advocates.
+Michael Dreeben is a member of the Supreme Court and Appellate Litigation Group and White Collar Defense and Corporate Investigations Practice.
+He is one of the nation’s most experienced and skilled Supreme Court advocates.
 He served in the US Department of Justice’s Office of the Solicitor General for more than 30 years, including 24 years as the Deputy Solicitor General in charge of the government’s criminal docket in the Supreme Court.

-Michael has argued 105 cases in the Supreme Court on behalf of the United States.
+Michael has argued 108 cases in the Supreme Court, including three in the past two terms (prevailing in each).
 He has briefed hundreds more.
-These cases span the gamut of substantive criminal law and procedure, including landmark cases on public corruption, private fraud, Fourth Amendment privacy, and the First Amendment.
+These cases span the gamut of constitutional and criminal law, including landmark cases on public corruption, private fraud, Fourth Amendment privacy, and the First Amendment.
 The civil matters include the separation of powers, federal securities law, RICO, and labor law.
 In addition, Michael has argued cases in every regional federal court of appeals, including ten cases before en banc courts, and has argued appeals in the Montana Supreme Court, the Texas Court of Criminal Appeals, and the District of Columbia Court of Appeals.